Richmond Roosters

-Richmond Roosters
+History

 The Richmond Roosters returned professional baseball to Richmond, Indiana in 1995, with the last professional team being the Class D Richmond Tigers of the Ohio-Indiana League, a Detroit Tigers affiliate, which folded in 1951.
 The team played at Municipal Stadium, which is now known as Don McBride Stadium.

 The Roosters were led in the 1995 season by Morgan Burkhart, who would become the second Frontier League player to make a Major League Baseball team when he joined the Boston Red Sox in 2000.
 Brian Tollberg of the Chillicothe Paints was the first league alumnus to make the majors, beating Burkhart by a week in the 2000 season.
 Burkhart won three league Frontier League MVP awards (1995–1997) and the league MVP award is now named after him.
 On June 8, 1997, Roosters pitcher Christian Hess threw the first no-hitter in Frontier League history, defeating the Kalamazoo Kodiaks 9–0 in Kalamazoo.

 Richmond won back-to-back Frontier League championships in 2001 and 2002, led by player-manager Fran Riordan.
 In 2001, the Roosters upset the league-best Paints 2–0 in the best-of-three championship series to capture their first Frontier League title.
 The team was led by pitcher Steve Carver (10–3, 3.91 ERA), closer Mike Ziroli (1–1, 2.58 ERA, 16 saves), 1B Riordan (.299 BA, 14 HR, 74 RBI) and C-1B Steve Mitrovich (.304 BA, 12 HR, 65 RBI).
 The team repeated as Frontier League champions in 2002, again upsetting the league-best Washington Wild Things 3–1 in a best of five series for the title.
 The Roosters were led in 2002 by pitchers Enriques Baca (10–4, 2.87 ERA) and Matt Schweitzer (8–2, 4.29 ERA), Fran Riordan (.314 BA, 11 HR, 81 RBI), and league MVP OF Phil Willingham (.360 BA, 15 HR, 86 RBI, 36 SB).

 Growth in the Frontier League challenged the small Richmond franchise and the ownership group elected to sell the franchise at the conclusion of the 2005 season.
 The last home game for the Roosters was a 9–3 loss to the Evansville Otters on September 2, 2005, and the team finished the season on the road with the last Richmond game being a 9–8 road loss to the Florence Freedom on September 5, 2005.